Skip to main content

 • create a component (using HTML or ready-made components from the @svar-ui/react-core library)

-• in the component, access Gantt grid properties via the function component props if needed
+• in the component, access Gantt grid properties via the component props (for example: { api, row, column }), if needed

 • import the configured component to the application page with Gantt